Turn Back Time Historic Day Trip

 Some of its fascinating history can be found mentioned in reports on railway riots when the hotel’s flag was stolen to head the procession.
 The Kyneton Mounted Rifles, sixty strong, were called out by Magistrate Lavender to help maintain order.*

-Open seven days for lunch and dinner, the Albion Hotel also offers a fireplace perfect for warming up after a winter town walk.
+Open Wednesday to Sunday for lunch and dinner, the Albion Hotel also offers a fireplace perfect for warming up after a winter town walk.

 Alternatively, the Royal George Hotel on Piper Street is another historic spot to try for lunch.
 Built in approximately 1855, there are a plethora of fascinating tales about this pub.